 Joe Petry, President of Delta Fountains, talked to us about this monumental project.

-Did you know that The World Trade Center Memorial Fountains are, today, the largest man-made waterfalls and reflecting pool in the entire world?
+Did you know that The World Trade Center Memorial Fountains are the largest man-made waterfalls and reflecting pool in the entire world?

-The fountains sit exactly where the towers were originally located and had phenomenal planning for it to be as perfect and precise as it is – mechanically and visually.
+The fountains sit exactly where the towers were originally located.
+They had phenomenal planning for it to be as perfect and precise as it is – mechanically and visually.

 Here is the list of the most relevant and even curious facts that you should know about it: